efarre/Autotetraploid_potato_diel_transcriptome/README.md

 * **ATL_CTP_genes_general_characterization.ipynb**: Fig. 6
 * **ATL_CPT_genes_ExpressionVisualization.ipynb**: Fig. 7, Suppl.
 Fig. 7A, Suppl.
 Fig. 8, Suppl.
 Fig. 8, Suppl.
 Fig. 9
 * **ATL_ExpressedAllelicPairs.ipynb**: to generate list of expressed allelic pairs, used as input in ATL_AllelicGroupRhythmicity.ipynb, ATL_CorrelationAnalyses.ipynb, Atlv3_vs_Atlv3_CoGe.ipynb to generate Fig. 3

+### Other jupyter notebooks for the generation of specific datasets (based on Python 3.9.18)
-* **syntelog_filter.ipynb**: Filters the initial list of Syntelogs to obtain the high-confidence syntelog list used for downstream analysis.
-Based on Python 3.9.18
+* **syntelog_filter.ipynb**: Filters the initial list of Syntelogs to obtain the high-confidence syntelog list used for downstream analysis, for the generation of Dataset S1.
-* **atl_haplotype_pair_correlation_calculator.ipynb**: to calculate the pair-wise correlations of all alleles within allelic pairs genome-wide for timecourse, tissue, and stress datasets.
-Based on Python 3.9.18 with scipy 1.11.3
+* **atl_haplotype_pair_correlation_calculator.ipynb**: to calculate the pair-wise correlations of all alleles within allelic pairs genome-wide for timecourse, tissue, and stress datasets, shown in Datasets S8-S11.
+Based on Python 3.9.18 with scipy 1.11.3.